 And then we'll verify it worked by looking at the build log and versions file.

 Before we submit a pull request with our new library, lets update the bundle documentation to include a link to the documentation for our library.
 Use whichever method you wish to open

-With your category chosen, simply add a new line to that section using the reStructuredText hyperlink format.
-Easiest way, is to copy an existing line and edit it to change both the link text and the URL.
+With your category chosen, simply add a new line to that section using the file's hyperlink format.
+The easiest way, is to copy an existing line and edit it to change both the link text and the URL.

 Next, lets do our normal commit and push process for a new branch.